alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 Trust is exactly the same -- we need new tools and processes -- so let's think about some ways we can do that.

----

-first although
-something we can do with trust all myself is being a role model being something other people can follow humans are naturally mimics okay we will imitate the behavior of the people around us we see this all the time an example this is if you're a company that is functioning right where one person fudges the financial numbers not that we could all imagine a company like that and obviously I won't stress that this company's entirely hypothetical and fictional somebody fudges the financial times and then management don't do anything about it then just say oh yeah that's fine we'll send that out the door then other people learn oh that's that you know other people start to copy them and eventually it becomes the company culture that hey it's fine to cook the books it's trying to break the financial numbers to the point you do that we copy each other so for being a role model by amulet by showing the behaviors that you want to promote in the world by being honest by being reliable by being having those shared values and seeking there's an that is a way to build trust another thing you can do that I think is really important at high level is having monitoring have check-ins now Trust is not a metric we can't get a KPI or put it on a dashboard but it is a thing we sort of have some spidey sense of when I asked you earlier to think of somebody you didn't trust and then somebody you did trust I think pretty much everyone got it almost immediately because we do have a sense of how much we trust somebody and is that trust declining or is increasing and we can actually you can ask somebody right do you trust me and that seems it could seem awkward at first right same suddenly hey do you trust me do I trust and ask me ask me yourself do you trust them but I've started doing this a lot in my personal relationships that in the last and thus your so actually know if I'm if I might with a friend and we've been seeing each other for a while hey are we good is everything okay am I being overbearing is it too much that sort of thing actually being aware of it actively tracking it can be weights not seeing are you doing what you need and if not do you need to change but without having the monitoring without having those track ins it's hard to know that you need to be making a change so what'll that change look like it's not with some examples of honesty so I talked about Airbnb earlier but people in your hosts invite strangers into
+{% slide_captioned suspicious-minds 29 %}
+  Image: [waterfowl ducks](https://pixabay.com/en/animals-waterfowl-ducks-young-737407/), by user 422737 on Pixabay.
+{% endslide_captioned %}

+Something we can do with trust all by ourselves is being a role model -- being something other people can follow.
+Humans are naturally mimics.
+We imitate the behavior of the people around us; we see this all the time.

+An example: if you're a company which has one person fudging the financial numbers not, and then management don't do anything about -- other people learn, "Oh, that's that", and start to copy them.
+Eventually it becomes the company culture that it's fine to cook the books.

+So being a role model by showing the behaviors that you want to promote in the world -- by being honest, by being reliable, by promoting shared values -- that helps other people to do the same.

+{% slide_captioned suspicious-minds 30 %}
+  Image: [iPad Air on a brown wooden table](https://www.pexels.com/photo/space-grey-ipad-air-with-graph-on-brown-wooden-table-187041/), by Burak&nbsp;K on Pexels.
+  CC0.
+{% endslide_captioned %}

+Another thing you can do that at a high level is having monitoring and check-ins.

+There's no metric for trust -- we can't get a KPI or put it on a dashboard -- but it is a thing we have a spidey sense for.
+When I asked you earlier to think of somebody you didn't trust, and then somebody you did trust, I think pretty much everyone got it almost immediately -- because we do have a sense of how much we trust somebody, and if that trust is declining or increasing.

+We can ask if ourselves if we trust somebody -- and we can ask them if they trust us.
+That seems awkward at first, saying suddenly, "Hey, do you trust me?" -- but I've started doing this a lot in my personal relationships that in the last year -- if I'm with a friend and we've been seeing each other for a while, I have a quick check in.
+"Hey, are we good?
+Is everything okay?
+Am I being overbearing, is it too much?"
+That sort of thing.

+Actively tracking it helps you see how you're doing -- and when you need to change (and what's going okay!).
+Without the monitoring and those check-ins, it's hard to know what change you need to make, and if it's having an effect.

+{% slide suspicious-minds 24 %}

+So now let's look at some more specific examples.

+{% slide suspicious-minds 32 %}

+with some examples of honesty so I talked about Airbnb earlier but people in your hosts invite strangers into